1 Thessalonians

 1 Thessalonians 1:9 & 10

-for they themselves report what kind of reception you gave us.
-They tell how you turned to God from idols to serve the living and true God, and to wait for His Son from heaven, whom he raised from the dead - Jesus, who rescues us from the coming wrath.
+since they themselves keep telling us about the welcome we received from you and how you turned to God from idols, to serve the true God, the one who is alive, and to wait for his Son Yeshua, whom he raised from the dead, to appear from heaven and rescue us from the impending fury of God's judgment.

 The Thessalonian believers are known for the fruit they produced for the kingdom.
 Paul is telling us here that everyone in the area knows the testimony of how there were saved and put that faith in action.
 He closes here with the same theme that he opened the chapter with and that is faith (how they turned): love (how they served); and hope (how they wait for Jesus' return).